Job board code starter for BCMS and Nuxt

 </NuxtLink>

-With that done, we now have access to the values of our fetched content, and we can now use those values in their respective fields, as shown in the code.
+With that done, you now have access to the values of fetched content, and you can now use those values in their respective fields, as shown in the code.

 Remember, if your variable names differ, your editor will suggest the correct ones, thanks to BCMS's TypeScript feature.